aws-amplify/docs/docs/cli/migration/list-nullability.md

 ```
 type ListStringContainer @model {
-  stringList: [String!]!
+  requiredElementRequiredList: [String!]!
-  stringNullableList: [String!]
+  requiredElementOptionalList: [String!]
-  nullableStringList: [String]!
+  optionalElementRequiredList: [String]!
-  nullableStringNullableList: [String]
+  optionalElementOptionalList: [String]
 }
 ```

 In this example, there are four fields with different combinations of optionality:
-- `stringList` - the list component and the list is required
+- `requiredElementRequiredList` - the list component and the list is required
-- `stringNullableList` - the list component is required, the list is optional
+- `requiredElementOptionalList` - the list component is required, the list is optional
-- `nullableStringList` - the list component is optional, the list is required
+- `optionalElementRequiredList` - the list component is optional, the list is required
-- `nullableStringNullableList` - the list component and list is optional
+- `optionalElementOptionalList` - the list component and list is optional

 > The list component in this example is a String type, however, this applies for other types as well such as Int, Bool, and embedded types that you define yourself.